spierala/mini-rx-store/README.md

 ```

 #### Update state with `setState`
+`setState` accepts a Partial Type.
+This allows us to pass only some properties of a bigger state interface.
 ```ts
 updateUser(user: User) {
     this.setState({currentUser: user});
 }
 ```

-`setState` accepts a Partial Type.
-This allows us to pass only some properties of a bigger state interface.
+Do you need to update the new state based on the current state?
+`setState` accepts a callback function which gives you access to the current state.
 ```ts
 // Update state based on current state addFavorite(productId) {